softbalanced/atomicswap/README.md

 The refund transaction should be saved in case a refund is required to be made later.

-For dcratomicswap, this step prompts for the wallet passphrase.
+For balancedatomicswap, this step prompts for the wallet passphrase.
 For the btcatomicswap and ltcatomicswap tools the wallet must already be unlocked.

 **`participate <initiator address> <amount> <secret hash>`**